sunbrar/FlexBoxProject/README.md

 # FlexBoxProject
-This is a flexbox and CSS transitions projected I completed during The Advanced Web Developer Bootcamp on Udemy taught and created by Colt Steele, Elie Schoppik, Tim Garcia, and Matt Lane.
+This is a flexbox and CSS transitions projected I completed during The Advanced Web Developer Bootcamp on Udemy is taught and created by Colt Steele, Elie Schoppik, Tim Garcia, and Matt Lane.

 Link to Course: https://www.udemy.com/the-advanced-web-developer-bootcamp/?start=0